brianhouse/braid/docs/content.md

 ### <a name="hello"></a>Hello World

 Any MIDI software or hardware device you have running should more or less work with Braid to make sounds.
-If you are on OS X, to simplify things download and run [this simple MIDI bridge app](http://brianhouse.net/download/general_MIDI_bridge.app.zip) which will let you use General MIDI for the purposes of this documentation (make sure no other MIDI devices are running before launching the app, and launch it before starting Braid).
+If you are on macOS, to simplify things download and run [this simple MIDI bridge app](http://brianhouse.net/download/general_MIDI_bridge.app.zip) which will let you use General MIDI for the purposes of this documentation (make sure no other MIDI devices are running before launching the app, and launch it before starting Braid).

 To begin working with Braid, launch a python3 interpreter (from the terminal by typing `python3`, or from within IDLE by selecting Run -> Python Shell) and `import braid`: